dcxSt/dft_algos/fftrs/README.md

 - [ ] modify SINE function so that it sores correct number of bits

+*Reminder:* if you'd like to display trace, debug or info logging statements, run `RUST_LOG=trace cargo run`

 ## Debugging

 Output of `cargo run`